-Policies and Procedures for Non Tenure-Track Faculty
+Policies, Procedures, and Guidelines for Non Tenure-Track Faculty

-According to the UNLV ByLaws, academic faculty members of rank 0 are not eligible for tenure but are eligible for promotion.
+According to the UNLV Bylaws, academic faculty members of rank 0 are not eligible for tenure but are eligible for promotion.
 Such faculty include the following:

 The primary role of research faculty members is to perform scholarly research and generate publications.
 The title of Research Faculty is used for appointment at the professional level for individuals with a terminal degree.
 Research faculty members may be promoted in accordance with the general guidelines for academic rank (i.e., from Assistant Research Professor to Associate Research Professor and also from Associate Research Professor to Research Professor).